Python-PyQt/PyQt5-Docs/docs/installation.rst

 On macOS you must have the :program:`install_name_tool` program installed.
 This is a part of Xcode.

-On Windows the binary installer for MSVC 2015 or MSVC 2017 must be used.
+On Windows the binary installer for MSVC 2015, MSVC 2017 or MSVC 2019 must be used.
 Also on Windows :program:`pyqt-bundle` also handles the MSVC runtime DLLs and the OpenSSL DLLs.

 .. note::
     :program:`pyqt-bundle` will not update the platform tag of a wheel.
 Some